Squaw Valley Is the Place to Go for Summer Family Fun in Tahoe

 It's less structured than the one at Granlibakken, which has more courses, but it's perfect for families with kids of all ages.
 We saw children as young as five tackling the course, along with teenager and grownups, too.

 The Squaw Valley Village offers plenty of activities, too, including a Skyjump bungee trampoline, an indoor climbing wall, and even giant board games you can play.
-Other activities include free outdoor movies, concerts, and even festivals like the upcoming Brews, Jazz, and Funk Fest from August 12 to 13, 2017.
+Other activities include free outdoor movies, concerts, and even festivals like the upcoming Brews, Jazz, and Funk Fest from August 11 to 12, 2018.
+See the whole schedule of events and activities here.

 Where to Stay

-We were lucky enought to stay at Squaw Valley Lodge and highly recommend it for families.
+We've also been lucky enough to stay at Squaw Valley Lodge and highly recommend it for families.
 Conveniently located right next to the Squaw Valley Village, the Lodge offers condo accommodations with the benefits of a hotel.
 Our two-level unit was spotlessly clean and nicely appointed, and had an amazing view of the mountains.
 It was fun to watch the tram whisk right past our windows.
 We also had a full kitchen with all the supplies we needed to make our own meals.

 Amenities at Squaw Valley Lodge include a spacious lobby with a fireplace, a swimming pool and hot tubs, ping pong tables, and tennis courts.
 There's also free coffee and tea in the lobby, as well as gas BBQ grills by the pool.
 There's also a fitness center and spa on-site.